 There are 654 Reiner Knizia games listed on BGG presently.

 DXV: But I was a fan.
 And we played a lot of Medici with an expansion I made for it.
 Which was just a deck of twist cards like Nefarious has.
 So, it’s just a rule that changes the game.
-Like, you know, “Remove your token from the green pyramid at the start of each day”.
+Like, you know, “Remove your token from the grain pyramid at the start of each day”.
 So now you have to re-evaluate green because that token won’t last.
 So, it’s different from the other resources.

 DTD: Hey, the rights to Medici are up in the air again now.